LucyPill/Credit_Risk_Analysis/README.md

 The recall scores of 91% for low risk and 67% for high risk loans are correctly identified.
 Same as the previous model, the precision scores tell us that only 4% of high risk loans are correctly identified as high risk, but low risk loans are predicted correctly 100% of the time.

+## Deliverable 3: Part 2
-#### Part 2: The EasyEnsembleClassifier algorithm does the following
+### The EasyEnsembleClassifier algorithm does the following

 #### 1. An accuracy score for the model is calculated
 ![11.png](https://github.com/LucyPill/Credit_Risk_Analysis/blob/main/images/11.png)